asuvarna31/asuvarna31.github.io/_pages/about.md

   - /about.html
 ---

 This is Ashima, an incoming Phd student (Fall 2024) at UCLA CS advised by [Prof. Saadia Gabriel](https://saadia-gabriel.github.io/).
 I was a [Deepmind Scholar](https://deepmind.google/about/education/) at the University of California, Los Angeles during my MSCS.
-I also collaborate with [Prof. Kai-Wei Chang](https://web.cs.ucla.edu/~kwchang/) and [Prof. Nanyun Peng](https://vnpeng.net/) at UCLA NLP.
+I also collaborate with [Prof. Nanyun Peng](https://vnpeng.net/) at UCLA NLP.

-My research is centered around **preference acquisition for LLM alignment**, and **hate speech detection**.
+My research agenda centers on building equitable and socially responsible AI.
+As humans interact with AI systems, it is imperative to ensure that these models are safe, inclusive and fair.
+My research achieves this by focusing on a) fair detection of toxicity and harmful behaviors and b) revisiting preference acquisition protocols for robust LLM alignment.

 In the past, I have spent some amazing time interning at Walmart Labs (Summer 2022), University of New Brunswick as a Mitacs Scholar (Summer 2019) and IBM Research India (2018).